How to Reset the Tools And Toolbar In Photoshop

 We won't go through every spot in the Toolbar, but I'll quickly change a few more of them.
 I'll right-click (Win) / Control-click (Mac) on the Quick Selection Tool and choose the Magic Wand Tool from the fly-out menu:

 Lastly, I'll right-click (Win) / Control-click (Mac) on the Eyedropper Tool and I'll choose Photoshop's Ruler Tool from the fly-out menu:

-Before we look at it, though, there's one important thing we need to do.
-In order for this to work, we first need to select a tool slot where the default tool is still visible.
-In my case (and most likely yours, too), the slot at the very top of the Tools panel is still showing the Move Tool which is the default tool for that group, so I'll select it by clicking on it.
-I could also select the Move Tool by pressing the letter V on my keyboard.
-It doesn't necessarily need to be the Move Tool that you select.
-You can select any slot as long as it's still showing the default tool:
+Luckily, we now have a way to instantly reset Photoshop's Toolbar back to its default layout thanks to the improved Reset All Tools command.
+But before we reset the Toolbar, there's one important step we need to do.
+In order for this to work, we first need to select a spot in the Toolbar where the default tool is still visible.
+In my case (and most likely yours, too), the spot at the very top of the Toolbar is still showing the Move Tool.
+The Move Tool is the default tool for its group.
+Click on the Move Tool to select it.
+You can also select the Move Tool by pressing the letter V on your keyboard.
+Note that the Move Tool itself is not what's important here.
+You can select any tool as long as it's the default tool for its group:

 Step 2: Choose "Reset All Tools" In The Options Bar